slo1958/sl-xj-lib-aws/readme.md

 Test program implementing a basic navigator.

-To run the program, you need to create a text file named xxx With the following content:
+To run the program, you need to create a text file named <b>credentials</b>
+wtih the following content:

 [default]</br>
 aws\_access\_key\_id = (your access key)</br>